-Ratification Day on January 14 annually recognizes the act the officially ended the American Revolution.
-This day is in commemoration of the ratification of the Treaty of Paris on January 14, 1784, at the Maryland State House in Annapolis, Maryland by the Confederation Congress.
+Ratification Day on January 14th annually recognizes the act that officially ended the American Revolution.
+The day commemorates the ratification of the Treaty of Paris on January 14, 1784, at the Maryland State House in Annapolis, Maryland, by the Confederation Congress.

 - Congress approved the preliminary articles of peace on April 15, 1783.

 - The Confederation Congress ratified the Treaty of Paris on January 14, 1784.

 - Read more about the Treaty of Paris.

 - Use #RatificationDay to post on social media.

 RATIFICATION DAY HISTORY

 Ratification Day recognizes the anniversary of the signing of the Treaty of Paris.
 Each year, the State House in Annapolis, Maryland, hosts a ceremony reenacting the signing of the Treaty of Paris.
 The Old Senate Chamber has been renovated and preserved just as it was at the signing.
 Every January 14th, the State House also raises a flag the design displayed at the signing of the Treaty of Paris.
 The flag’s design includes twelve stars forming a circle with one star in the center.